aipachakutiqwan/knowledge-rag/README.md

 ## 🔥 Demo in sample dataset:

 Because the full ablative analysis requires 2 A100 80GB GPUs.
 We developed a demonstration version.
-This demo simulates the analysis on a sample dataset using a Colab instance equipped with an A100 80GB GPU.
+This demo simulates the analysis **Varying Subgraph Retrieval Methods** on a sample dataset using a Colab instance equipped with one A100 80GB GPU.

 The Colab notebook is available here:
 <table align="center">